htrajan/ht-drawsteel/Draw Steel Rules (original).md

 An NPC with the legacy motivation desires fame while alive and acclaim that lasts long after their death.
 They hope others will know and remember their deeds, great or terrible.
 Some of these NPCs might even seek immortality through deification or undeath, so that the eventual shedding of their mortal coil doesn’t prevent them from continuing to make history.

-An NPC with a legacy pitfall cares nothing about leaving a personal mark on the world.
+An NPC with a legacy pitfall cares nothing about leaving a personal [[Mark|mark]] on the world.
 To them, such vain thinking is nothing but a waste of time.

 Arguments that appeal to a legacy motivation contend that striking a deal with the heroes increases the likelihood that people will talk about the NPC for centuries to come.
 Example arguments include the following: